CoderNamaste/Ns_Follower/README.md

 # Ns_Follower

 ## 🚀 About the Project
-**Ns_Follower** is a tool for reverse engineering the Ns Followers app, designed to demonstrate methods for increasing coins without following other users.
+**Ns_Follower** is designed to demonstrate methods for increasing coins without following other users.
 This project serves educational purposes, aiming to deepen understanding of app security and software behavior.

 ## ⚠️ Disclaimer
 **Important:** This project is for **educational and ethical testing purposes only**.
 Any misuse of this software for illegal activities is strictly prohibited, and the user assumes full responsibility.
 The authors accept no liability for any consequences that arise from such use.